Jang-woo-AnnaSoft/execution-state-preflight/README.md

 The model can still do the work.
 It can ask the user, retrieve information, and prepare what is needed for execution.

 Rules are declared outside the model through checklists.
-Principles and code perform the verification and record the verdict.
+Code perform the verification and record the verdict.
 Execution reads only the recorded result.

 **The verdict belongs outside the model.** The authority the model has been filling simply because nobody declared it must be taken back.